ahkharsha/MediFlow-BC/README.md

 - **EHR Management**: Acts as a secure and decentralized repository for electronic health records.
 - **Diagnosis and Prescription**: Doctors can diagnose patients and prescribe medicines directly through the platform.
 - **Medicine Purchase**: Patients can conveniently purchase prescribed medicines.
-- **Blockchain Security**: All transactions and records are securely stored on the Polygon blockchain.
+- **Blockchain Security**: All transactions and records are securely stored on the Flow Testnet blockchain.

 ---